 Sub-program: Roads Program: Infrastructure Program 6209 Bridge Rehabilitation Program Submission ID: Project Name: Location: City Wide OBI: \$500,000 Cost: \$500,000 Funding Sources: Capital Revolving: The City completed inspections on a number of road and pedestrian bridges and watercourse Scope: crossings, and identified select structures that are in need of repair or replacement.
-The scope of crossings, and identified select structures that are in need of repair or replacement.
 The scope of work for this project includes further structural inspections, engineering design, and repair or replacement of bridge structures and watercourse crossings.

-Repair or replacement work may include, but not be limited to, culvert installation, utility relocation, restoration, railing improvements, barrier installation, sidewalk repair, signage installation, crack sealing, erosion repair, expansion joint sealing and ancillary works associated with bridge and watercourse crossing repair or replacement.
+Repair or replacement work may include, but not be limited to, culvert installation, utility relocation, restoration, railing improvements, barrier installation, sidewalk repair, signage installation, crack sealing, erosion repair, expansion joint sealing and ancillary works associated with bridge and